MicrosoftDocs/azure-docs/articles/search/cognitive-search-attach-cognitive-services.md

 ms.author: luisca
 ms.custom: seodec2018
 ---
-# Associate a Cognitive Services resource with a skillset
+# Attach a Cognitive Services resource with a skillset in Azure Search

-A cognitive search extracts and enriches data to make it searchable in Azure Search.
+Cognitive search extracts and enriches data to make it searchable in Azure Search.
 We call extraction and enrichment steps *cognitive skills*.
 The set of skills called during indexing of content are defined in a *skillset*.
 A skillset can use [predefined skills](cognitive-search-predefined-skills.md) or custom skills.
 For more information, see [Example: create a custom skill](cognitive-search-create-custom-skill-example.md).

 In this article, you learn how to associate an [Azure Cognitive Services ](https://azure.microsoft.com/services/cognitive-services/) resource with your cognitive skillset.